 - How important is time-saving to you?

-- Is it worth the expense of a formula dispenser?
+- Is it worth the expense of a formula dispenser machine?

-- Do you trust that this machine will produce consistent bottles at the right temperature?
+- Do you trust that a machine will produce consistent bottles at the right temperature?

 - Do you have multiple caregivers making bottles throughout the day?